n1ckfg/ManosOsc/data/README.txt

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 II.
 CONTROLS
-* (D)ebug: Press the D key to toggle a detailed display of the OSC data that ManosOsc is sending.
+* (D)ebug: Press the D key once to toggle a detailed display of the OSC data that ManosOsc is sending.
+Press it twice to show MIDI data.
 Defaults to ON.

 * (Z) reverse: Press the Z key to toggle mirrored tracking--when you move your hand toward the screen, the tracked points move toward you.
 Defaults to ON.

-* (T)races: Press the T key to toggle trails of previous hand and finger positions.
+* (O)sc: Press the O key to toggle sending OSC data.
 Defaults to ON.

-* (O)sc: Press the O key to toggle sending OSC data.
+* (M)idi: Press the M key to toggle sending MIDI data.
 Defaults to ON.

 * (F)older: Opens the app folder in your OS X Finder or Windows Explorer.